changkun/gp/README.md

 Cheat: You don't.

 - Coding projects will surround the re-implementation of well-known GP algorithms, workflows, etc.
-- If one sent a pull request, then he/she's the solution will be publicly visible
+- If one sent a pull request, then he/she's the solution will be visible publicly
 - We will discuss the solution anyway
-- You don't want to cheat because you take responsibility for your own study
+- If you found someone plagiarize your submission, ask the person to stop privately; if you can't find consensus together, please talk to me
-- If you just want a pass, we do not recommend the participation of this course
+- If you just want a pass, we do not recommend participation in this course
+- **You don't want to cheat because you take responsibility for your own study**

 ## License